plebbit/temporary-default-subplebbits/README.md

 - "support": all subs about help, requests, guides
 - "token": all subs dedicated to specific tokens
 - "topic": all single-topic subs
+- "vulgar" (may be considered NSFW): all subs with vulgar content

-a nsfw sub must have at least one of the specific nsfw tags
+A NSFW sub must have at least one of the specific nsfw tags: "adult", "anti", "gore", "vulgar".

+Different clients may have different rules for what is considered NSFW.

-specific topic/interest tags (like politics, news, video, music, pics, etc) may be added if enough subs share the specific topic (ie. a category is needed)
+Specific topic/interest tags (like politics, news, video, music, pics, etc) may be added if enough subs share the specific topic (ie. a category is needed).